ChrisWphoto/flosi/README.md

 #Flosi - a photo sharing ionic app

-I am currently learning Ionic and Angular as well as JS
+This ia an pre-alpha version
+only basic functionality is implemented

-to install and run the app
+to install and run the app install cordova and Ionic

 ```javascript
 $ sudo npm install -g cordova